ryanmcc82/ReversiGradProject/README.md

 # Project: Reversi
+This was originally an assignment I recieved as an undergrad taking a Graduate level artificial inteligence class.
+The class was split up into teams and competed in a tournament.
+My team came in 3rd.
+Below are the original instructions.

 The goal of this class project is to give you some experience designing strategies for a competitive game.
 It assumes you have already familiarized yourself with Git and Maven in a previous assignment.